 Hearing Screening: Students shall have their hearing tested by qualified personnel authorized by the district in grades TK, kindergarten, 2, 5, 8, new to California, and teacher referral.
 (October-January) (EC 49452, EC 49454)

 Vision Screening: Students shall have their vision tested by qualified personnel authorized by the district in grades TK, kindergarten, 2, 5, 8, new to California, and teacher referral.
-For male students in second grade their color vision will be tested once.
+For male students in second grade, their color vision will be tested once.
 (October-January) (EC 49452, EC 49454)

-Scoliosis Screening: Each female student in grade 7 and each male student in grade 8 shall be screened for scoliosis.
+Scoliosis Screening: Each female student in grade 7 and each male student in grade 8 will be screened for scoliosis.
 This screening shall comply with California Department of Education standards and shall be performed by qualified personnel as specified in law (March) (EC 49452.5).